The Bankrate promise

-Finding out whether a particular bank is federally insured and is a safe place to park your money should be at the top of your to-do list when you’re looking to open a new account, such as a savings account or CD.
+Finding out whether a particular bank is federally insured and is a safe place to park your money should be at the top of your to-do list when you’re looking to open a new account, such as a savings account or certificate of deposit (CD).

-The Federal Deposit Insurance Corp. insures 4,914 commercial banks and savings institutions in the United States.
+The Federal Deposit Insurance Corp.
+(FDIC) insures more than 4,700 commercial banks and savings institutions in the United States.
 Insured financial institutions prominently display the FDIC membership decal at their branches or post it on their websites.
-To confirm whether your bank is FDIC-insured, you can also use the FDIC’s BankFind tool.
+To confirm whether your bank is FDIC-insured, you can also use the FDIC’s BankFind Suite tool.

 Bankrate put together this FAQ for bank safety and deposit insurance to help you ensure your money is safe and to give you steps to protect yourself.